shrugs/stickers/README.md

   - [ ] security?
 - [ ] shared 1155 contract
 - [ ] vault contract that the storefront(?) can mint/burn from
+- [ ] in the split-chain future we want minting-related logic (gating, total supply, etc) to be on mainnet and we want display/trading (uri, royalty info, etc) logic available on the sidechain

 can we encode information into the tokenId?
 256 bits = 32 bytes, addresses are 20 bytes so we have 12 left over.
 1 for the tier, (really only 3 bits needed), then some space for the salt?